 After attending these training sessions, volunteers record all frogs and toads they observe along their route on a standardized form.
 They will survey their route at least three times, at least once per observation round.
 The observation rounds overlap with different species’ breeding periods, allowing volunteers to get the greatest number of observations possible.
 These observations are then submitted at the end of the season.

 Between 80 and 100 volunteers observe and contribute their data to the Calling Frog Survey per year.

 How Can I Get Involved?

 Become a volunteer, and help spot local frogs and toads.
-Beginners and intermediate citizen scientists are welcome to participate.
+Beginners and intermediate community scientists are welcome to participate.
 Training workshops are announced before the observation season begins.
 Click the button below to learn more about procedures and workshops as they are scheduled.